-Man crushed by public urinal as emergency services work to free him
+Man dies after being crushed by public urinal near Trafalgar Square

+Police say the man was working on the underground toilet, close to The Palace Theatre

-Emergency services are working to free a man crushed by a telescopic public urinal he was working on.
+A man has died after being crushed by a telescopic public urinal he was working on in central London, police say.

+Emergency services raced to the scene in London’s West End earlier today to attempt to free the maintenance worker who was trapped underneath the public toilet.

-A rescue operation is underway at the junction between Shaftesbury Avenue and Charing Cross Road.
+A rescue operation was launched just after 1pm between Shaftesbury Avenue and Charing Cross Road.

+In a statement, the Metropolitan Police said: “We’re sorry to have to update that, despite the efforts of emergency services, the man who was critically injured in Cambridge Circus was pronounced dead at the scene.
+His next of kin have been informed.

-Images and footage from the scene show emergency service workers attempting to rescue the man from the underground toilet in London’s West End.
+Images and footage from the scene showed emergency service workers attempting to rescue the man from the underground toilet in London’s West End.

-The man was working at the site at Cambridge Circus and has been seriously injured, the Metropolitan Police said.

-The force was joined by fire crews, paramedics and air ambulance workers, who were sent to the scene just after 1pm on Friday.
+The force was joined by fire crews, paramedics and air ambulance workers.

-The man is trapped underneath the hydraulic urinal, a toilet stowed below ground which is brought to street level at night for people to use.
+The man was trapped underneath the hydraulic urinal, a toilet stowed below ground which is brought to street level at night for people to use.

-In a statement, police said: “Police were called at around 13:10hrs on Friday, 27 January, to a seriously injured man at Cambridge Circus, W1.
+In a previous statement, police said: “Police were called at around 13:10hrs on Friday, 27 January, to a seriously injured man at Cambridge Circus, W1.

 “The man is thought to have sustained crush injuries while working on a ‘telescopic urinal’ at the location.